Citation, DOI & article data

-Ganglion cysts are non-malignant tumour-like cystic lesions that occur in association with musculoskeletal structures 6.
-They are sometimes also simply referred to as ganglia or a ganglion, but should not be confused with the anatomical term ganglion.
+Ganglion cysts are sometimes also simply referred to as ganglia or a ganglion, but should not be confused with the anatomical term ganglion.

-As a crude over generalisation, they can be considered to most commonly occur in young women (especially in and around the hand).
+They occur more commonly in young women (especially in and around the hand) 7.

 According to anatomy

-- dorsum of wrist: ~60% of all hand ganglion cysts
+- dorsum of the wrist: ~60% of all hand ganglion cysts

 - flexor tendon sheath: ~10%